AnkitaKrushnaJamdade/slave_conf/README.md

 Role Variables
 --------------

 There are no role variables in this role.

 Dependencies
 ------------

-To run this role you should first run this role: master_instance master_conf
+Update the /tasks/main.yml file's last line of script module's word IP_OF_MASTER with your master's IP To run this role you should first run this role: master_instance master_conf